Get insider tips on the best places to visit and ‘must do' activities from park ranger John Gitsham.

 The Nruggie Ngoppun Trail at Salt Creek is one of my personal favourites.
 The walk takes you on a 2.5 km loop or you can turn off to go towards the Loop Road Picnic area.

-You can see many different plants and wildlife on this walk, and it also takes you past the newly constructed causeway, built as part of the South East Flows Restoration Project where the creek flows into the Coorong.
+You can see many different plants and wildlife on this walk, and it also takes you past the causeway, built as part of the South East Flows Restoration Project where the creek flows into the Coorong.

 What’s the strangest thing you’ve ever seen washed up on the beach?